Harriet Miers: Supreme Court nomination and withdrawal

 Bush then nominated Samuel Alito for the seat on October 31, 2005.
 The Senate subsequently confirmed Alito on January 31, 2006.
 Miers remained as White House Counsel for another year until announcing her resignation on January 4, 2007.

 Resignation and departure from the White House

 Joshua B. Bolten, upon becoming President Bush's chief of staff in April 2006, pressed for Miers's resignation, but Bush rejected the idea.
 After the 2006 elections, when Democrats won a majority of both chambers of Congress, Bolten asked again for her departure, arguing that the president needed an aggressive lawyer and increased staff for the Office of Legal Counsel to fend off congressional inquiries and subpoenas.
 The second effort succeeded; Miers announced her resignation January 4, 2007 and left January 31, 2007.
-In April 2007, Miers rejoined her previous firm, Locke Liddell & Sapp, and became a partner in its litigation and public policy group.
-She maintains offices in Austin, Dallas, and Washington, D.C.
-The firm is now known as Locke Lord.
+In April 2007, Miers rejoined her previous firm, Locke Liddell & Sapp (now Locke Lord), and became a partner in its litigation and public policy group.